TheExeQ/DX11Experimental/README.md

 # DX11Experimental

-Render a rotating rainbow square using DirectX11
+Render a rotating square using DirectX11